-Group 3 Machine and Intelligence Written English examinations Applicants must provide at the time of application their original TOEFL®Test or TOEIC® Test scoresheet from an examination taken no more than two years before the first day of the entrance examinations.
+Group 3 Machine and Intelligence Written English examinations Applicants must provide at the time of application their original TOEFL®Test or TOEIC®Test scoresheet from an examination taken no more than two years before the first day of the entrance examinations.
 The scoresheet is the Examinee's Score Record in the case of TOEFL®Test, and the Official Score Certificate in the case of TOEIC®Test.
 When submitting the TOEFL®Test Official Score Report, please ensure that U.S. ETS sends it to GSIS by the final day of application.
 (For mailing, GSIS's DI code is 2149.)
 Applicants whose native language is English should contact GSIS on an individual basis.
 With the exception of applicants whose native language is English, if an applicant cannot provide an original score report from the TOEIC public test, the application request will not be accepted.
 (However, if the applicant is submitting a scoresheet of the TOEIC public test, it can be accepted after the application period.
 In such a case, unless the original scoresheet is submitted by the deadline, the applicant will be classified as having "failed.")
-Mathematics A 29 August 9:30-11:00 (Meeting time 9:00) Differential and integral calculus, linear algebra, vector analysis, ordinary differential equations Mathematics B 29 August 13:30-15:00 Fourier series and transform, Laplace transform, partial differential equations Specialized subjects 30 August 9:00-12:00 (Meeting time 8:30) Select two from the following eight subjects: thermodynamics, fluid mechanics, material dynamics, mechanical dynamics, control engineering, material physics, electromagnetics, and quantum mechanics Oral 31 August Applicants will be notified of the meeting time separately. examination Only those who have passed the written examination or who were exempt from that examination will be eligible for the oral examination.
+Mathematics A 27 August 9:30-11:00 (Meeting time 9:00) Differential and integral calculus, linear algebra, vector analysis Mathematics B 27 August 13:30-15:00 Ordinary differential equations, Partial differential equations, Fourier series and transform, Laplace transform Specialized subjects 28 August 9:00-12:00 (Meeting time 8:30) Select two from the following five subjects: thermodynamics, fluid mechanics, material dynamics, mechanical dynamics and control engineering Oral 29 August Applicants will be notified of the meeting time separately. examination Only those who have passed the written examination or who were exempt from that examination will be eligible for the oral examination.
 Applicants must speak for approximately 10 minutes on the education they received at their former university or their graduation thesis (including theses under production).
 (PC projectors can be used.)
 On the day of the examination, bring 13 copies of materials related to your presentation (presentation outline, diagrams, etc.; A4 size).
-Overseas students who undertook their undergraduate studies at Tohoku University do not need to give a presentation, but they will be asked about their (expected) graduation research and their research goals after admission, etc. (expected) fraction research and then research goals after admission, etc.
+Overseas students who undertook their undergraduate studies at Tohoku University do not need to give a presentation, but they will be asked about their (expected) graduation research and their research goals after admission, etc.